 If you’re interested in how to block light by building a small custom room in a home theater, check out this blog.

 The types of lighting that work in home theaters

 Home theater designers need to think in practical terms when it comes to selecting lighting.
 Anything that will interfere with the viewing experience must be set aside.
 That means no hanging or suspended light fixtures.
 Not only does this type of lighting cause reflections on the screen but anything that dangles or hangs may rattle when the speakers kick in.
 The same goes for any lighting that’s not fixed in place.

 Most designers will choose lighting that puts the functionality of the room first.
-It’s still possible to get creative with sconces, cove lighting, LED strips and even fiber optics.
+It’s still possible to get creative with sconces, cove lighting, LED strips, and even fiber optics.
 Most luxury theaters will have a tasteful mix of lights to accentuate the space.
-We recommend mixing it up for best results.
+We recommend mixing up different home theater lighting ideas for the best results.
 Below is a list of the best type of lighting for home cinemas: